asmwarrior/TinyFrame/README.md

 A [TinyFrame](https://github.com/MightyPork/TinyFrame) port to C++

-This repo contains an onject oriented, template based implementation of TinyFrame, which is fully compatible with the other TinyFrame versions.
+This repo contains an object oriented and template based implementation of TinyFrame, which is fully compatible with the other TinyFrame versions.

 ## TinyFramePlusPlus compared to the TinyFrame (C)